datastackacademy/deb-intro/deb/ch2/ep1/README.md

 For server side help, type 'help contents'
 ```

 This is a command line interface where we can directly write SQL.
-We havne't learned any yet but try entering `SHOW databases;` to list the available databases:
+We haven't learned any yet but try entering `SHOW databases;` to list the available databases:

 ```bash
 MariaDB [(none)]> SHOW databases;